- Posted by ACE Home Services

 Depending on your choices and home particulars, you could pay as little as $1,800 or as much as $10,000 for a complete, professional installation of new central air conditioning equipment in your Phoenix home.

+Efficiency definitely can bump up the average cost of new ac units.
 While brand name, reliability and installation are all critical factors in considering a new system, energy efficiency is the step most people gloss over, both on the sales side and the buying side.
 This is because, frankly, many people do not understand the importance of the numbers.

 At ACE Home Service we really want our customers to be happy, not just this month, but every month when they receive their power bills.
 This is why we stress the importance of a couple of numbers: